 Step 7: Agreement Finalization

 With a clear understanding of the suppliers’ capabilities and terms, proceed to finalize agreements and make your purchases.
 Negotiate prices and terms while adhering to minimum order quantities.
-In some cases, it is required to start with a minimum order to test the supplier’s performance.
+In some cases, a minimum order is required to test the supplier’s performance.

 A well-defined sourcing policy ensures that your organization secures the best possible suppliers for its needs.
 Effective sourcing is essential to business success, as it directly impacts costs, product quality, and the overall bottom line.

-Sourcing and procurement are two distinct concepts but closely related functions within the supply chain.
+Sourcing and procurement in supply chain management are two distinct concepts but closely related functions within the supply chain.
 Let’s look into the differences between them:

 Benefits of Sourcing in the Supply Chain